 - submit the form with copies of your receipts at a service centre or post to the address on the form

 When you’re a PBS Safety Net family

 If you combine your family’s PBS amounts, you may reach the threshold sooner.

 - a couple married and not separated, or a couple in a de facto relationship with or without dependent children

 - a single person with dependent children

-- a full time student younger than 25
+- is a full time student younger than 25

-- attending school, college or university who you support financially
+- attends school, college or university and you support them financially

-To update your address or get a replacement card:
+To update your personal details or get a replacement or supplementary card: